Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/ifttt/readme.md

 |||

 ## Creating an Applet on IFTTT web platform.
-IFTTT is a free web platform, and one can create an applet of his/her own.
+IFTTT is a third-party web platform, and one can create an applet of their own.
 More details on how one can use IFTTT and create their own applets can be found at https://help.ifttt.com/hc/en-us/articles/360021401373-Creating-your-own-Applet

 ## Setting up PIC32MZ W1 Curiosity Board

-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the Debug USB port on the board to the computer using a micro USB cable to power on the board.
 - On the GPIO Header (J207), connect U1RX (PIN 13) and U1TX (PIN 23) to TX and RX pin of any USB to UART converter
 - Home AP (Wi-Fi Access Point with internet connection)